higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 First things first, the main difference with respect to [gRPC] is that [mu] doesn’t need `.proto` files, but can still use protobuf thanks to the [PBDirect] library, which allows it to read and write Scala objects directly to protobuf with no `.proto` file definitions.
 In summary:

 * Your protocols, both messages and services, will reside with your business-logic in your Scala files using [scalamacros] annotations to set them up.
 We’ll see more details on this shortly.
+* As a optional feature, [mu] can generate the services and messages definitions in Scala code from `.proto` files.
+We'll check out this feature further in [this section](generate-sources-from-idl).
-* Instead of reading `.proto` files to set up the [RPC] messages and services, [mu] offers (as an optional feature) the ability to generate them based on the protocols defined in your Scala code.
-This feature is offered to maintain compatibility with other languages and systems outside of Scala.
-We'll check out this feature further in [this section](idl-generation).
+* With [mu] you can still generate `.proto` files based on the protocols defined in your Scala code.
+However, this feature is now **deprecated** and it will disappear in future versions.

 Let’s start looking at how to define the `Person` message that we saw previously.
 Before starting, this is the Scala import we need: